Viewing Shared Files in Prospect Desktop Library

 Helpful Tips for Collaborating

-- Check your audio, different headsets have different audio setups.
+- Get the best audio, different headsets have different audio setups.

 - If using an Oculus Rift, verify that your volume is turned up and that you can hear through the headphones, not the computer speakers.